[some of the photos in this post are from May 2012]

 Parking: There is parking along Edgebyne Crescent.
 There is also parking at the end of Edgepark Rise but there is a fairly decent hill to get down into the ravine.

-Features: Hiking trails, Picnic tables, Pathways, Gazebos, Rabbit Hill Statues, Tennis, Basketball
+Features: Hiking trails, Picnic tables, Pathways, Gazebos, Rabbit Hill Statues, Tennis, Basketball, playground

-The rocks by Edgemont Blvd are perfect for climbing and were a bit hit with all the kids in our group.
-There is also a nice grassy hill to the west of the rocks that was perfect for rolling down.
+The rocks by Edgemont Blvd are perfect for climbing.
+There is also a nice grassy hill to the west of the rocks that is perfect for rolling down.

-Heading away from Edgemont Blvd, there’s a bigger playground and a gazebo.
+Heading away from Edgemont Blvd, there’s a playground and a gazebo.

-There’s also some older wooden equipment, picnic tables and benches.
+There’s also some older wooden (exercise?) equipment, picnic tables and benches.

 Continuing along the path, you’ll find the really unique feature of this park, Rabbit Hill.
-The rabbits are toddler sized and Gordie (and all the other kids) loved climbing on them.
+The rabbits are toddler sized and Gordie and Nicky loved climbing on them.

 View of the ravine and the gazebo from further up the path.